 Our Sperry Chalet Hut Hike showcases the very best of what Montana, Glacier National Park, and Glacier Guides and Montana Raft has to offer.
-Hike and horseback ride, stay in a stone walled backcountry chalet, and definitely add on the whitewater rafting option detailed later!
+Hike and horseback ride (ride is optional!), stay in a stone walled backcountry hut, and definitely add on the whitewater rafting option detailed later!

-We take care of all the details, so you can relax, enjoy the mountain views, get the best shot with your camera, and experience the backcountry of Glacier.
-You’ll explore the habitat of mountain goats, big horn sheep, grizzly bears, moose, mountain lions, and golden eagles while hiking to mountain passes.
-Let us give you the opportunity to hike to and touch Sperry Glacier, one of the largest glaciers in the park.
+We take care of all the details, so you can relax, enjoy the mountain views, get the best shot with your camera, and experience the Glacier’s backcountry.
+Explore the habitat of mountain goats, big horn sheep, grizzly bears, moose, mountain lions, and golden eagles while hiking to mountain passes.
+Let us give you the opportunity to hike to and touch Sperry Glacier, one of the largest remaining glaciers in the park.
 You’ll spend 2 nights at Sperry Chalet and will get to enjoy its legendary hospitality and friendly service.

 Minimum age: 10.